K8teaDidnt/plant-humanities-summer-program/St John's Wort/README.md

 Zoe Dubno did not expect her life to unravel.
 It was on a whim that the writer began taking St. John’s wort, an over-the-counter herbal supplement marketed as a gentle alternative to antidepressants.
 Trusting its natural origins, she started dosing herself twice daily without consulting a doctor.
 Four months later, the calm she sought gave way to chaos: sudden fainting spells, spiraling paranoia, and panic attacks so severe she feared she was losing her mind.[^1]
 <param ve-compare
                src="wc:Hypericum_perforatum_kz03.jpg"
-               caption="This is an extract made from a St. John's wort plant.">
+               caption="The St. John's wort supplement is made from portions of the plant's blooms.">
 <param ve-compare
 	   src="gh:K8teaDidnt/plant-humanities-summer-program/main/St John's Wort/Holding the supplement, June 30.jpg">